Cooking With Bliss

 • Coat both sides of your cod with a generous amount of Cajun seasoning.
 I recommend that you do not skimp on the seasoning this will also give you the appearance of that beautiful deep dark color.

-• Feel free to use a pat of clarified butter or regular butter to create a slightly buttery sauce to finish the cod after broiling.
+• Feel free to use a pat of clarified or regular butter to create a slightly buttery sauce to finish the cod after broiling.
 The step is optional but really elevates the flavor.

 This is another recipe that comes together really fast similar to this Lemon Garlic Broiled Salmon.
 So, make sure you have all your ingredients and side dishes ready.
 Here's how it goes: